Omarr-kh/User-Authentication-Module-in-Django/README.md

 # User-Authentication-Module-in-Django

-## create a .env file at the root and fill these 2 variables
+## Create a .env file at the root and fill these two variables
 ```bash
   EMAIL_HOST_USER = 'your-email'
   EMAIL_HOST_PASSWORD = "your-password"